StaphSynth/Church-For-Life/_coming-up/more.md

 ---
-layout: default
+layout: upcoming
 title: More...
-when: 2016-10-11
+start: 2016-10-11
 ---

-## Blah

-blah blah blah
+More placeholder text here...